The Judds discography

 In 1990, Naomi announced her retirement after being diagnosed with Hepatitis C. Their final studio album, Love Can Build a Bridge, was released the same year and produced four singles.
 This included the top ten hits "Born to Be Blue", "One Hundred and Two" and the title track.
 The album itself reached number five on the Billboard country albums chart by March 1991 and certified platinum in the United States.
 With the release of a second greatest hits package, the group disbanded in 1991.
 Wynonna created a successful solo career and Naomi's health improved enough for the duo to reunite in 2000 with a live album.
-Its success led to the release of the extended play, Big Bang Boogie, in 2000.
+Its success led to the release of the extended play, Big Bang Boogie, in 2000, and resulted in the single "Stuck in Love" becoming their first charting hit in nine years.
+"Flies on the Butter (You Can't Go Home Again", was released as the third single from Wynonna's 2003 solo album What the World Needs Now Is Love and features Naomi on harmony vocals.
+Though officially credited as "Wynonna with Naomi Judd", the song has since been featured on several of The Judds' compilation albums and is the duo's final charting single.
 Announcing their final tour in 2011, the duo released the compilation, I Will Stand by You: The Essential Collection, which included two new tracks.